SGM HERBERT A. FRIEDMAN (Ret.)

 5 francs Allied Military Government occupation note

 On the two banknote parodies, fronts and backs are identical to the face and back of the genuine note.
 They are in full color with the serial number 34417499.
-The money unfolds to display propaganda messages inside.
+A second version of the Liberation banknote leaflet exists with the serial number 15701385.
+The banknote leaflet unfolds to display propaganda messages inside.
 Both of the propaganda banknotes are 76 x 67mm.
 When opened to expose the messages, the size of each leaflet is 152x67mm.

 The French-language propaganda messages are: